How long is the tour?

 What will I see on the tour?

 A whole lot!
 On the tour, your guide will bring you past a large number of the animal habitats, including the ten acre Bear Orphanage, a naturalistic habitat for American black bears.
-Tigers, lions, an Amur leopard, bobcats, servals, a cheetah, a caracal, a jaguar, Grizzly bears, and American black bears are all on the tour.
+Tigers, lions, bobcats, servals, a cheetah, a caracal, a jaguar, Grizzly bears, white-nosed coatimundis, a lemur, and American black bears are all on the tour.
 It is not a guarantee that every animal you pass will be visible.
 At IEAS, we are here 100% for the animals’ safety and comfort.
 If a particular animal is more content hidden in its house (which it always has access to), then we will pass by the habitat without seeing that animal on the tour.
 However, most of the IEAS animals are comfortable and secure in the presence of tour groups.
 Many even love to come over and say hi!
 You will learn a great deal about the animals, their histories, how the Sanctuary works, and much more.

 Can I take pictures on the tour?